Bathroom Etiquette: a Guide to Hygiene and Proper Behavior

 - The annual direct cost of disabling injuries on the job due to slip-and-fall related accidents is over $11 billion

-- The average cost from a slip and fall is $22,800 per accident" [Green Hygiene]
+- The average cost from a slip and fall is $22,800 per accident

 According to The Green In Hygiene, a website dedicated to "educating others on common myths and misconceptions...surrounding personal and public hygiene", slips and falls are the number two leading cause of personal injuries [Green Hygiene].

-Now, if there is a leak or condensation or rain or flooding of any kind, we know that can't be helped by the general employee.
+Now, if there is a leak, condensation, rain, or flooding of any kind, we know that can't be helped by the general employee.
 Janitorial staff can clean it up, and maintenance can repair it.
-But if I leave a stall to step on huge droplets because you felt better shaking your hands than pulling disposal paper towels out of the dispenser, we're going to have a problem.
+But if I step on huge droplets because you felt better shaking your hands than pulling disposal paper towels out of the dispenser, I am at risk of falling.

 Most public restrooms are now vented.
 Promoting airflow helps keep moisture from building up in a bathroom, whether that is on the walls, along the pipes, or on the floor.